salsous/keng-td/README.md

-# Welcome to Keysight network emulation Test Drive.
+# Welcome to Keysight network emulation Test Drive

 ## Description
 For the next hour, you will explore the power of Keysight test tools to validate modern data center networks in a software world.
 This Test Drive will include both the free version "Ixia-c" and the commerial version "KENG".
 This lab introduces the concept of Network Topology Emulation via the Container Lab software.